trailofbits/publications/Cyber Grand Challenge/README.md

 Second, I’ll talk about how to patch bugs by translating binaries to LLVM bitcode, patching the bitcode, and re-emitting working patched binaries.
 I will cover different patching strategies and the requirements for each approach.
 I will also discuss instrumentation techniques, transformation operations, and analysis passes that are enabled by LLVM translation.

 Finally, I will talk about how researchers should fundamentally change the way bug finding tools are developed.
-Currently each tools is its own discrete island.
+Currently each tool is its own discrete island.
 However, there are quantifiable benefits to be gained by applying the Unix philosophy of discrete, communicating tools to the problem of bug finding.

 Resources
 * [Video from ShakaCon](https://www.youtube.com/watch?v=pOuO5m1ljRI), July 2016